 To give an example of this, many of our employees are experts in their field.
-Now in its third year, the employee initiative “Learning from Experts” (LEX) gives anyone who wants to the opportunity to share their knowledge in the form of a “LEX session”.
-As a rule, they last no more than an hour and are mainly held online.
+Launched in 2018, the employee initiative “Learning from Experts” (LEX) gives anyone who wants to the opportunity to share their knowledge in the form of a “LEX session”.
+As a rule, these last no more than an hour and are mainly held online.
 The content is available worldwide for all colleagues.
 The idea was developed by just a few employees at the end of 2017.
-It has since grown into a community of 50,000 Deutsche Telekom employees.
-Our experts have already recorded around 3,000 talks on topics of their choice, including some from our own Board of Management members, such as Deutsche Telekom CEO Tim Höttges.
+With its 20 500 active members and 140 000 workshop participants, LEX is now the fastest-growing community in the Group.
+Our experts have already recorded more than 5 000 talks on topics of their choice, including some from our own Board of Management members, such as Deutsche Telekom CEO Tim Höttges.
 Thanks to LEX, our experts can transport their good ideas beyond the boundaries of their departments.
 That ensures a constant breath of fresh air and creates an inspiring environment for developing the digital products and solutions that will shape the everyday lives of so many people tomorrow.

 Birgit Bohle, since January 2019 Chief Human Resources Officer and Labor Director at Deutsche Telekom